Community Threads Exhibition Runs August 10 - September 14, 2025

 On the evening of August 14th I attended the opening reception for Collective Threads, an open-call exhibition hosted by Arts Council Wood Buffalo (ACWB) at the Kirschner Family Community Art Gallery in MacDonald Island Park (MIP) — and wow!
 What a night.

-This is the first time my work has been part of an exhibition, so that’s pretty neat and scary all at once.
-While I love the idea of finally sharing the art I’ve been creating… it’s a little like opening up my personal diary.
+This is the first time my work has been part of an exhibition, so that’s pretty friggin’ cool.

 Woman smiling and holding a coffee cup standing in front of three artworks on the gallery wall.

-• Represents looking at a past self with an entirely new understanding and perspective.
-This piece now stands as a loving acceptance of the youthful unawareness at the time, and the grief that comes along with never knowing that person again.
+• This piece represents looking at a past self with an entirely new understanding and perspective.
+It now stands as a loving acceptance of the youthful unawareness at the time, and the grief that comes along with never knowing that person again.

-• Wallowing in The Cure’s latest album, this deeply layered piece showcases the strength it takes to “suck it up” despite the ocean of challenges that others can't see us treading in.
+• Created while wallowing in The Cure’s latest album in the dead of winter, this deeply layered piece showcases the strength it takes to “suck it up” despite the ocean of challenges that others can't see us treading in.

 Big thanks to Michelle from ACWB/MIP for putting this together and giving us a place to share our art with the community.